akka/akka-grpc/docs/src/main/paradox/server/interceptors.md

 @@@ div { .group-java }

 The Java variant takes the `ServiceDescription` of the service so that calls to other services pass through untouched and can be handled by the other handlers in `ServiceHandler.concatOrNotFound`.
+For a service registered under a custom prefix, pass the prefix instead of the `ServiceDescription`.

 @@@